hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 that we understand that occasionally different groups have genuinely different needs.
 One person may post about weight gain/loss as part of recovery from a medical issue, it may trigger another person's current eating disorder.
 One person may want to scream about how blatant transphobia hurts them and another person may not want a reminder that that's still happening today.
+Another way to look at situations like these: individuals and groups _can_ be in a state of conflict without anyone being wrong.

 Taking these into account, these are our asks:

 * Be aware of the general asks of the above, and at a minimum:
   * Apply [content warnings](../content-warnings/) where appropriate
-  * Add alt-text to your images and summaries for your videos
+  * Add alt text to your images and summaries for your videos
   * Use CamelCase for your hashtags
   * Be mindful of how much paywalled content you're posting
 * Remember that others may not know what you know, and others may know things that you do not know.
 That means